AIM-Harvard/ChatGPT_NCCN/README.md

 # Findings/highlights:

+Data were analyzed between March 2 and March 14, 2023.
 One-third of ChatGPT treatment recommendations were non-concordant with NCCN guidelines, and recommendations varied based on how the question was posed.
 There was frequent disagreement among annotators in scores, highlighting the ambiguities and challenges of evaluating generative LLM output.
 Also, all 4 prompt templates yielded the same scores for only 9/26 (34.6%) diagnoses.

 # Conclusion: